 In the samples for research questions 1, 2, 3, and the exploratory analyses, individuals who experienced both victimisation and perpetration were more likely to have been convicted of an offence.
 For research question 1 (prevalence of sexual thoughts with coercive themes and/or sexual thoughts of coercing others for men with victimisation and/or perpetration experiences), this group also reported a higher frequency of engaging in sexual behaviour with adult males only, and both males and females.
-Men who had victimisation only experiences reported more sexual behaviour with both males and females.
-However, they were less likely to report sexual behaviour with adult females.
+Men who had victimisation only experiences reported more sexual behaviour with adult females.